 Our way of working allows us to do software outsourcing better than traditional players in the market.
 Users of outsourcing services are generally complaining about 2 things: quality and communication.
 Tunga works with highly motivated and loyal developers who are eager to learn and understand that meeting client expectations in terms of quality and communication is key.

-Our platform is set-up to help the developers be successful by matching only verified skills, by using best practice templates in project planning and specifying requirements, and by requiring them to report daily on progress and quality so that any hiccup can be dealt with early on.
-Building experience and client relations like this, the African developers on our platform eventually can take charge of their own careers and ultimately their lives.
+Moreover, our platform is set-up to help the developers be successful by matching only verified skills.
+We do this, by using best practice templates in project planning and specifying requirements.
+And by requiring them to report daily on progress and quality so that any hiccup can be dealt with early on.
+Consequently, they build experience and client relations.
+As a result, the African developers on our platform eventually can take charge of their own careers and ultimately their lives.
 And that’s exactly what we aim for.

 Partly because of the infrastructure, availability of developers and the English language.
 But also because we can make a huge impact there.

 According to the World Bank Uganda has one of the highest youth unemployment rates.
-With 78% of the population being under 30 this is a huge challenge.
+Moreover, with 78% of the population being under 30 this is a huge challenge.